 – At this point, Jesus’ enemies

 believed in the resurrection of Jesus Christ more than His disciples.
-They

-by stationing a guard and sealing the tomb, putting their faith into
+sealed the tomb, putting their faith into

-Him, see Him and talk with Him, then they carried the gospel to
+believed and carried the gospel to

 every creature in the known world.
-After Pentecost His timid disciples became
+After Pentecost they became mighty apostles, performing exploits for God in ways the world

 hasn’t seen again.